ValentinKolb/pyginx/README.md

 - [ ] specify load balancing algorithm for the backend
 - [x] list all current config files
 - [ ] install and set up nginx
-- [ ] remove, edit and disable commands
+- [ ] remove, edit and disable/enable commands